Eduardo-M0lina/Eduardo-M0lina/README.md

 **I'm Eduardo M0lina!!**

-- 🔭 I’m currently working on Farmatodo
+- 🔭 I’m currently working on PersonalSoft
 - 🌱 I’m currently learning nestjs and flutter... when I have time!
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...